- Many forms of cancer treatment may be covered under your Medicare plan.

 During radiation therapy, you’ll likely have treatments 5 days per week for up to 10 weeks.
 How much radiation you receive and for how long will depend on the extent and type of your cancer.

-Depending on the kind of treatment you get, you may experience
+Depending on the kind of treatment you get, you may experience side effects such as:

 - nausea and vomiting